RosterElf Logo

 Using legal jargon

-Consequence: Employees won't understand obligations, leading to non-compliance.
+Consequence: Employees won't understand their obligations, leading to unintentional non-compliance.

 Solution: Write in plain English.
 Test readability with non-HR staff.